How do I access the KSU oral history interviews?

 7: To access interviews that have not been digitized, fill out a Service Request Form on the KSU Archives website (http://archives.kennesaw.edu/about/servreqform.php) to consult an archivist

 *Note: Patrons who identify and would like to digitally access oral history interviews that have not yet been digitized should allow two weeks for the material to become available.
 If patrons must have access to the digitized material earlier, payment may be required.
 Please be aware that the auditory quality of interviews may vary.

 What is SOAR?

-The KSU Archives’ Scholarly Online Access Repository (SOAR) is a digital repository used to ingest, store, preserve, describe, and make accessible both born-digital and digitized materials within the KSU Archives.
+SOAR stands for Scholarly Online Access Repository (SOAR).
+It is the KSU Archives’ digital repository used to ingest, store, preserve, describe, and make accessible both born-digital and digitized materials within the KSU Archives.

 When do I use SOAR to access oral history interviews?

 Patrons should use SOAR to access digitized interviews only.
 If a patron knows that a certain interview has been digitized, or if patrons are only interested in interviews that have been digitized, SOAR is the best place to begin searching.